from Mukogawa Fort Wright Institute Cultural

 and walked on geta (clogs).
 The length of a real obi, sash, was a

-Gulick started the Friendship Doll Plan, and how it developed.
+surprise.
+I can't forget the way the children said, "Cool!"
 Another lesson was when the children watched the video The Blue-eyed Dolls.

 It tells about the 12,000 American dolls sent to Japan in 1927 and how they were